-In this interview with Debbie Ruston learn about how her previous experiences has led her to leadership, why some people are managing and not leading, and how to avoid conflict.
+In this interview with Debbie Ruston, she learns about how her previous experiences have led her to leadership, why some people are managing and not leading, and how to avoid conflict.

 Could you tell us a bit about yourself and how you got to where you are today – where you’re from, your educational and/or work background?

 I have been an entrepreneur and trainer since 1986.
 My initial business was in Ladies’ Fashion.
 And as a business owner, I was personally committed to ongoing learning and development, and that was really when I was introduced to leadership development.